storyarchive/storyarchive/README.md

 ## Acknowledgments
   * FanFiction.net, Archive of Our Own, and Wattpad for being the inspiration for creating this.
   * [japaric](https://github.com/japaric) and the [trust](https://github.com/japaric/trust) ci build files.

+## Goals
+  * v0.2.0
+    * Use [Dyon](https://github.com/PistonDevelopers/dyon) as a plugin system.
+      * Convert site's modules to Dyon plugins if possible.
+  * v0.1.0
+    * Get the basis of the site working.